3.3.1 Hashing the Passwords

 3.3.3 Sample Application

-The following two code samples illustrate the use of hash in a user account management application:
+The following two code samples illustrate the use of hash in a user account management application: the first one adds a user account to the database, and the second authenticates a user against the database.

-The sample database aspencrypt.mdb included with the installation contains the table Users
+The sample database aspencrypt.mdb included with the installation contains the table Users with the following simple layout:

 The following code sample adds a new user account: